trchopan/chop.dev/content/posts/my-journey-configuring-editors--featuring-vim-neovim-/index.md

 ![](/posts/my-journey-configuring-editors--featuring-vim-neovim-/my-journey-configuring-editors--featuring-vim-neovim--5.jpg)

-Let's see some programming language features.
+Let's see some programing language features.

 Go to Reference is: gr